-Candidates must be willing to: Attend regular board meetings held on the last Tuesday of each month at 4:30 p.m.
+Candidates must be willing to: Serve a 2-year term.
+Attend regular board meetings held on the last Tuesday of each month at 4:30 p.m.
 Attend special board meetings held on the second Tuesday of each month at 4:30 p.m.
 There may also be other special board meetings called as necessary.
 Have knowledge of the Community's vision.
 Members will receive a paid stipend for regular and special meetings.
+PLEASE NOTE: